 ‘No, no, wait, one more thing.
 My second trip to Andromeda was a trifle tiring, travelling two and a half million light years.
 You must believe me.
 When I finally got there, I could not understand their elliptical language.’

-‘It was up to you to learn it’, retorted the Reaper, his voice stern again.
+‘It was up to you to learn it,’ retorted the Reaper, his voice stern again.

 ‘I did.
 I tried.
 A very hard language to learn.
 I have never been good at languages.
 Have you ever tried?’